 Political science majors have held a variety of internships, including with the U.S. State Department, the U.S. Department of Energy, the United Nations Office of the High Commissioner for Refugees (UNHCR), local government, political campaigns, and community organizations.
 While there is no guarantee of an internship, the department works closely with students to find such opportunities and usually can provide academic credit for the internship.

-Learn more about the internship process at the Center for Career Planning & Internships.
+Students interested in political science internships should talk to Professor Fred Bergerson, the department’s internship supervisor.
+To learn more about the internship process visit the Center for Career Professional Development.
 And to locate volunteer opportunities in and around Whittier College, please visit the Center for Engagement with Communities.

 Winning a fellowship, scholarship, or grant not only adds prestige to a student’s resume, but it also provides financial support during college or post-graduate studies.

 To find fellowships that match your interests, please visit the Fellowships website or contact the Director of Fellowships, Rosemary Carbine, via email at email@example.com, by phone at 562.907.4302 or visit her office in Platner 120.